 Cercospora Leaf Spot is so common in autumn that many gardeners choose to ignore it.
 The fungal disease is unlikely to kill the hydrangea plant so late in the year and any fungal treatment won’t have time to work.
-Cercospora can cause stunted plant growth but is unlikely to kill the plant.
+Cercospora can cause stunted plant growth, but I’ve never seen it kill the plant.

 Anthracnose is more severe than Cercospora and while most cases do not kill the hydrangea, some do.

 Both fungal infections can lead to leaf damage, reduced photosynthesis and growth issues.